mikebelanger/cljs-blend4web/README.md

 Blend4Web can output to a fairly performant WebGL-based scene, and its easily manipulated via the library's various own function calls.
 This means a more functional language like [Clojurescript](http://www.clojurescript.org/) could easily translate into b4w function calls.

 It also turns out that Blend4Web, like Clojurescript, uses [Google Closure](https://developers.google.com/closure/), and already has its own extern files.
-Surprisingly, b4w's externs appear to be enough for generating a [cljsjs](http://cljsjs.github.io/) package.
-Then again, that package can only seem to [*initialize* a b4w scene via Clojurescript](https://github.com/mikebelanger/blend4web_test).
-I can't actually trigger it's rendering yet.
+Surprisingly, b4w's externs appear to be enough for generating a functioning [cljsjs](http://cljsjs.github.io/) package.

 ### Why bother?
 There's already xyz.